Healthcare Facility Surplus

 Surplus medical supplies are the backbone of our mission.
-Global Links' Blue Bag Program allows hosptials and healthcare facilites an easy way to donate these supplies.
+Global Links' Blue Bag Program allows hospitals and healthcare facilities an easy way to donate these supplies.
 Our Blue Bags live on a unit or floor and collect unused supplies.
 They are then collected on a regular basis, sorted, packed, and sent to those in need.

 Furnishing Recovery Program

-Clnical furnishings are vital to our mission.
-We work with healthcare facilites to recover surplus or no longer needed clinical furnisngs such as beds, exam tables, IV poles, and much more.
+Clinical furnishings are vital to our mission.
+We work with healthcare facilities to recover surplus or no longer needed clinical furnishings such as beds, exam tables, IV poles, and much more.
 They are then checked, cleaned, and sent to those in need.

 Do you work at a healthcare facility and know of surplus supplies or furnishings that can be donated?
-Contact Luke West, Medical Surplus Recovery Program Manager, at firstname.lastname@example.org or 412-361-3424 x213.
+Contact firstname.lastname@example.org or 412-361-3424 x213.